 recognize those who exhibit exceptional talent.

-top two at this tournament receive a plaque.
+Tournament.
+The top two at this tournament receive a plaque.

 For team awards, schools are separated into three divisions.
 The division assigned